X-Mapper: The App Helping Police to Map Digital Assets and Much More

 The idea for the development of the X-mapper application was driven by the demand of our customers.
 In the field of police and security applications, it is crucial not only to visually see images and video files, or find them by using metadata, but it is also highly relevant to know where a specific image was taken.
 Another very important application is to find media files by choosing a certain geographic area on a map.
 This goes far beyond classic manually added metadata and makes use of automatically generated geo-information that most smartphones and many digital cameras provide.

 How is the X-mapper making a difference in the day-to-day life of police forces in Germany?

-We cannot talk too much about details, but for investigators it opens up a totally new overview to visualize the crime scene in a geographical context.
-An investigation has to track events on a timeline at different locations, so knowing about the exact location of a scene and where the images and video are situated is crucial in the presentation of the evidence.
+We cannot talk too much about details, but for investigators, it opens up a totally new overview to visualize the crime scene in a geographical context.
+An investigation has to track events on a timeline at different locations, so knowing about the exact location of a scene and where the images and videos are situated is crucial in the presentation of the evidence.